polyapi/poly-glide-template-js/README.md

 ## Getting started

-1. Fork this repository right from Github.
-Github will give you the chance to rename it at this time.
-OR you can clone it or you can download the template project as a [zip file](https://github.com/polyapi/poly-glide-template-js/archive/refs/heads/main.zip).
+1. Clone this repository from Github using `git clone --branch main --single-branch https://github.com/polyapi/poly-glide-template-js.git your-repository-name` (Be sure to change the destination name to be whatever you want) Or you can download the template project as a [zip file](https://github.com/polyapi/poly-glide-template-js/archive/refs/heads/main.zip).

+2. From within your local project directory disconnect from the template repositoy: `git remote remove origin`

+3. Set up a new repository in github using the same name as the directory you cloned into in step 1.

-2. Setup the necessary secrets while you're here in github.
+4. Setup the necessary repository secrets in github which will be used to deploy your code.

    Add `POLY_API_KEY_PROD` and `POLY_API_BASE_URL_PROD` as action secrets in your git repo.

    See [Github documentation](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) for more details on creating secrets.

-3. Clone your new repository onto your local machine `git clone https://github.com/yourusername/your-repository-name.git` and open it up in your favorite editor: VSCode.
+5. Connect you local project with your new remote repository by running `git remote add origin https://github.com/yourusername/your-repository-name.git` followed by `git push --set-upstream origin main`

-4. Update the `package.json` name, description, author, and license fields to your satisfaction.
+6. Update the `package.json` name, description, author, and license fields to your satisfaction.
 And modify or delete the `README.md` file to be relevant for your project.

-5. Install all needed project dependencies using `npm install`.
+7. Install all needed project dependencies using `npm install`.

-6. Setup the polyapi client by running `npx poly setup` and putting in your instance url and api key.
+8. Setup the polyapi client by running `npx poly setup` and putting in your instance url and api key.

-7. Run `npx poly generate` to generate the full, up-to-date typescript SDK for PolyAPI (which includes functions Poly makes available out of the box as well as any functions other members of your team might create and publish).
+9. Run `npx poly generate` to generate the full, up-to-date typescript SDK for PolyAPI (which includes functions Poly makes available out of the box as well as any functions other members of your team might create and publish).

-8. Optionally edit or remove the `./src/helloPoly.ts` file.
+10. Optionally edit or remove the `./src/helloPoly.ts` file.

 And that's it!
 Your project should now be ready to develop and deploy to PolyAPI.